seanboyce/ubiblio/README.md

 # Why this exists:

-1. It took about a day to build.
+1. It took about a day to build (well, at least until I thought of a few more features...).
 2. I wanted something fast to manage a few hundred books.
 I tried Koha and others but the huge memory footprint (~4GB) made them expensive to self-host.
 This application runs with less than 100MB of memory, so I can cram it on a server that hosts lots of other stuff.
 3. I wanted a way to quickly check if I own books from my phone, while visiting book sales / stores.
 Also a way to get a list of books I want.
 Since I read in English and French, but live in country where neither are common languages, this was a super important feature for me.
 Opportunities to buy a lot of books are few and far-between for me, so I have to carpe the diem pretty optimally.